 Other annual events in the city well worth checking out include the Portland Queer Film Festival in mid-September, with most showings at the indie-spirited Cinema 21, and QDoc, the world’s only film festival dedicated to LGBTQ documentaries, which is held in May at the historic Hollywood Theatre.
 Also in May, people of all genders and orientations don red dresses — often highly glamorous ones — to attend an annual fundraising gala, the aptly named Red Dress Party, proceeds of which benefit the Bradley Angle House and Q Center.
-And in June, Peacock in the Park is a joyful, family-friendly dance and drag extravaganza and scholarship fundraiser held in the open-air Washington Park Amphitheater.(Courtesy of Pride Glow Run)
+In mid-June, run, walk and be proud during Portland’s Pride Run, held at the Tom McCall Waterfront Park.(Courtesy of Pride Glow Run)

 Oregon’s True Colors

 Oregon’s reputation as a diverse and LGBTQ-friendly state extends to many communities outside Portland, from the Coast to the Cascades.
 Held throughout the year, smaller pride festivals provide a terrific opportunity to visit different parts of the state.